Can You Work in Austria with a German EU Blue Card?

 Holders of the German EU Blue Card are entitled to work in other countries of the European Union, including Austria, but only after they have been working in Germany for at least 18 months.

-In this article, you will find helpful information on how holders of the German EU Blue Card can work and live in different countries of the European Union.
+In this article, you will find helpful information on how German EU Blue Card holders can work and live in different countries of the European Union.

-Working in Austria with German EU Blue Card
+Working in Austria with a German EU Blue Card

-You can successfully work in Austria with the German EU Blue Card, but you need to think about the future too, so let’s see which prospects you have.
+You can successfully work in Austria with the German EU Blue Card, but you need to think about the future, too, so let’s see your prospects.

 Basically, in the first two years of employment in Germany, job change is possible only within the same country and after approval from immigration services.
 After 18 months, one is allowed to take up employment in another EU country without restrictions.
 Therefore, you can relocate to Austria only after 1,5 years.